 I’m pretty sure this is the longest running bird podcast around.
 Episodes began way back in 2007 when no one even knew what a podcast was yet.

-The style of this podcast is long form, which means that Bill takes his time with each guest and each episode is normally at least 45 minutes in length.
+The style of this podcast is long form, which means that Bill takes his time with each guest and each episode is generally at least 45 minutes in length.

 With attention spans dwindling, most podcasts try to keep their shows as short as possible.
 Personally, I love the fact that it is longer and each topic is explored in more detail.

 Guests range from artists to authors to scientists.
-Other times it is just Bill’s experience at a certain bird festival.
+Other times it is just Bill’s experience at a particular bird festival.

-New episodes are not produced often (normally just one per month) but I always make sure to listen when they do arrive.
+New episodes are not produced often (typically just one per month), but I always make sure to listen when they do arrive.

 Hosted by Ben Lizdas and Bill Thompson III from Bird Watcher’s Digest

-This is definitely one of the BEST bird watching podcasts available right now.
+Out There With the Birds is one of my favorite bird watching podcasts available right now.
 It’s very conversational and a light-hearted show about wild birds and birding.

 Bill and Ben get together about once every two weeks to discuss the latest trends and news regarding birds.

-They have a very good relationship and give and take.
-I appreciate their opinions and views from the simple fact they have so much experience between the two of them.
+They have a good relationship and give and take.
+I appreciate their opinions and views since they have so much birding experience between the two of them.